SWM-IT/m-login-flutter/README.md

 > __NOTE__: Printing of log messages of the `debug` level should *only* be active in debug
 > environments as potentially sensitive data may be included.
 Do *not* expose to any place that might
 > be accessible to other apps.

+#### Ephemeral browser sessions

+The offered API provides a parameter `ephemeral` with all calls.
+This defines whether an "ephemeral" browser session (a new session without access to stored cookies) should be opened or not.

+Ephemeral sessions have the advantage on iOS that the user does not have to confirm access before the browser is opened - but then the user has to login again!

+It is recommended to *not* use ephemeral sessions, which is the default if the parameter is not set.

+Ephemeral sessions are currently not supported on Android.

 #### Login